fast-af/developer-portal-starter/developer-portal/fast-api-fastjs.md

 }
 ```

-- `Checkout - Order Created` is emited when the order has been submitted through Fast checkout.
+- `Checkout - Order Created` is emitted when the order has been submitted through Fast Checkout.
-- `Checkout - Order Updated` is emited when the order has changed while inside the Fast checkout window
+- `Checkout - Order Updated` is emitted when the order has changed while inside the Fast Checkout window.
-- `Checkout - Order Cancelled` is emited when the order has been cancelled from inside the Fast checkout window.
+- `Checkout - Order Cancelled` is emitted when the order has been canceled from inside the Fast Checkout window.

-These event emit:
+These events emit:

 ```json
 {